magomimmo/modern-cljs/doc/tutorial-19.md

 But what about a tagged release of the `shoreleave-core` lib itself?
-As said, there are no explicit `tagged` releases for this lib (and neither for all the other `shoreleave` libs).
+As said, there are no explicit `tagged` releases for this lib (and neither for all the others `shoreleave` libs).

-At the moment, we're not going to change any *interface/API* in the CLJS codebase og the lib.
+At the moment, we're not going to change any *interface/API* in the codebase of the lib.
 So, to be compliant with the [Semantic Versioning][19] guidelines, we're going to label it as a SNAPSHOT version (i.e. "0.3.1-SNAPSHOT").